kkovacs/vmtree/README.md

 This is a collection of scripts that turn a server into a "VM tree", on which you can start up (and delete) ephemeral [LXD containers](https://linuxcontainers.org/lxd/) -- basically VMs.

-The way to procure a new VM is just to SSH into it. `ssh dev-foo.example.com` starts up a fresh VM called `dev-foo` and connects to it. `sudo touch /killme` destroys it.
+The way to procure a new VM is just to SSH into it. `ssh demo-foo.example.com` starts up a fresh VM called `demo-foo` and connects to it. `sudo touch /killme` destroys it.

 Our dev(ops) team has been using it for years, and we ❤️ that fresh VMs just grow on the "VM tree" for easy picking.